-Sales Phone Calls: What To Do When a Sales Prospect Won’t Return Your Calls
+Sales Phone Calls: Sales Prospect Won’t Return Your Phone Calls

-In this episode, we review an email we received about being ghosted after sending an estimate/proposal.
+In this episode, we review an email we received about being ghosted after sending an sales estimate/proposal.
+Their phone calls go unanswered.
 Here’s the email:

 I’m in a really frustrating situation.
 I was referred to a potential client through a mutual professional connection.
 The client needs creative marketing services (I own a boutique marketing firm).
 We had lengthy talks regarding their needs, and I pitched them some ideas, some of which required me to travel cross country to their headquarters.
 We even discussed specific dates for my travel, which are coming up in the next few weeks.
 I gave them a ballpark price range for all aspects of the project.
 They didn’t even bat an eye at the price, so I went ahead and emailed them a formal proposal.
 Since then… nothing.
+All my sales phone calls go unanswered.
 They have not reached out to me, let alone sign the contract.
 Not only do I feel like I spent a great deal of time assessing their needs, but I’m supposed to be traveling for them really soon.
 I feel like the clock is ticking on that, and I’m really surprised they haven’t given me an official green light.
 Meanwhile, I’m sitting here stewing not sure how to proceed.
+Do I make more sales phone calls?
 What went wrong?
 What should I do now?

 Lane and Rob talk through several points in this email where the sales person could have potentially created clarity and potentially gotten the sale.